Pull to refresh

 Overview

-By February 2, 2026, all five projects had won preliminary injunctions allowing construction to resume: Revolution Wind (87% complete), Empire Wind (60% complete), Coastal Virginia (70% complete), Vineyard Wind (95% complete, already generating power), and finally Sunrise Wind.
-Judges across three districts—including Reagan, Trump, and Biden appointees—ruled the Interior's suspension 'arbitrary and capricious' for failing to justify complete halts after years of Defense Department approvals.
+By February 2, 2026, all five projects had won preliminary injunctions and resumed construction: Revolution Wind (87% complete), Empire Wind (60% complete), Coastal Virginia (70% complete), Vineyard Wind (95% complete, already generating power), Sunrise Wind.
+Judges across three districts, including Reagan, Trump, and Biden appointees, ruled the Interior's suspension 'arbitrary and capricious' for failing to justify complete halts after years of Defense Department approvals.
 As of February 10, 2026, the Trump administration has filed no appeals on any of the five losses, though it retains power to block future permits and lease sales.

 Key Indicators